HugoTian/admin/tutorials/LAMP/README.md

 ##### 6. Load data into MySQL

 Up to now, Apache is hosting your site perfectly.
 But you will need to load datatables into MySQL.
 You can use `http://localhost/phpmyadmin/` to do that.
 I will leave this for you to figure out yourselves.
+(You can always search for tutorials or other information online about this)

 ### Trouble-shooting
 Click "Open Access/Error Log" under "Configure" of Apache to view logs.
 Please read it carefully before asking.